willfindlay/4109-midterm-practice/practice.md

 29. EMAC is the encrypted CBC-MAC.
 How does it differ from cbc-mac?
 Is this secure?
 What flaw in CBC-MAC does EMAC address?

+- instead of spitting out your MAC at the end, encrypt one more time with $k_2$ and take that as your MAC
+- a longer $k$ allows for arbitrary message length
+    - now security is no longer based purely on the block cipher

 30. In class we saw why that the first version of SSL in Netscape was insecure.
 Briefly explain why.
 (The full exact details are not required)